RedMadRobot/input-mask-ios/README.md

 ```

 From our library perspective, this looks like a highly invasive solution.
 Thus, in the long term, we are going to investigate a "costly" method to bring the behaviour matching the iOS SDK logic.
 Yet, here "long term" might mean months.

+## `MaskedTextInputListener`

+In case you are wondering why do we have two separate `UITextFieldDelegate` and `UITextViewDelegate` implementations, the answer is simple: prior to **iOS 11** `UITextField` and `UITextView` had different behaviour in some key situations, which made it difficult to implement common logic.

+Both had the same [bug](http://jon-nolen.blogspot.com/2013/10/uitextview-returns-nil-for-uitextinput.html) with the `UITextInput.beginningOfDocument` property, which rendered impossible to use the generic `UITextInput` protocol `UITextField` and `UITextView` have in common.

+Since **iOS 11** most of the things received their fixes (except for the `UITextView` edge case).
+In case your project is not going to support anything below 11, consider using the modern `MaskedTextInputListener`.

 # License